 In most cases, shipping antiques is impossible without using moving equipment.
 Carry and lifting systems, tarp fasteners, rubber bands, a variety of dollies, hand trucks, and even special supplies for floor protection are only several of the must-have tools required for moving furniture.

 If you are not moving furniture on a daily basis and don’t know proper lifting techniques, the chances are high that you will hurt yourself in the process.
 Keep in mind that this job implies unavoidable physical strain and unusual body movements, which is pretty difficult for an untrained person, hence the occurrence of injuries.

 Obviously, moving furniture on your own is impossible even if you have all the required equipment and know all the lifting techniques.
 You still need help.
 A team of, at least, four experienced furniture movers can be an excellent solution to this problem.

 If, for any reason, you need to store your antique furniture for some time before moving it to its destination, choose for this purpose only an art storage facility equipped with a climate-control system.
 Such storage facilities are usually offered by professional art and antique shipping companies.

 Antique furniture should be transported in a special moving truck constructed for this purpose.
 Such trucks are usually climate-controlled and equipped with lift gates and air-ride suspension, not to mention that some of them have padded walls.

-As you can see, shipping antique furniture on your own is indeed a bad idea, so if you don’t want to pay a fortune for restoration services or hurt yourself in the process of transportation, hire Fine Art Shippers right now!
+As you can see, shipping antique furniture on your own is indeed a bad idea.
+If you don’t want to pay a fortune for restoration services or hurt yourself in the process of transportation, hire Fine Art Shippers today!